Match of the Century (1953 England v Hungary football match): The match

-First half
+Match summary

-Hungary kicked off, and scored within the first minute—Nándor Hidegkuti powering a shot past Gil Merrick.
+Hungary kicked off, and scored within the first minute – Nándor Hidegkuti powering a shot past Gil Merrick.
 It was immediately apparent that the rigid English WM formation was unable to cope with the more fluid Hungarian tactics; time and again Hidegkuti and Ferenc Puskás drew English players out of position, allowing the more technically skilled Hungarian players to bypass their markers with ease.
 In particular, England centre-half Harry Johnston had a torrid time, as he was unable to decide whether to man-mark the deep-lying Hidegkuti or to remain in position and allow him to roam the pitch freely.

 England were still capable of creating chances when they could get the ball; Stan Mortensen released Jackie Sewell, who put the ball past goalkeeper Gyula Grosics to draw equal on 15 minutes.
-However, Hungary proved irresistible; in the 20th minute Hidegkuti scored again from a poor England clearance, and four minutes later Ferenc Puskás scored the third goal via the soon to be famous "drag-back"—as England captain Billy Wright attempted to tackle him, Puskas dragged back the ball with the sole of his boot an instant before, leaving the English captain chasing empty space where the ball had been and beating Merrick with a clinical finish.
-England were simply unable to obtain the ball, and on the 27th minute Puskas scored again from a deflected József Bozsik free-kick.
-There was a brief rally when Tottenham winger Robb was denied a goal on his debut due to excellent goalkeeping by Grosics, and Mortensen scored for England on 38 minutes.
+However, Hungary proved irresistible; in the 20th minute Hidegkuti scored again from a poor England clearance, and four minutes later Ferenc Puskás scored the third goal via the soon to be famous "drag-back" – as England captain Billy Wright attempted to tackle him, Puskás dragged back the ball with the sole of his boot an instant before, leaving the English captain chasing empty space where the ball had been and beating Merrick with a clinical finish.
+England were simply unable to obtain the ball, and in the 27th minute, Puskás scored again from a deflected József Bozsik free-kick.
+There was a brief rally when Tottenham winger George Robb was denied a goal on his debut due to excellent goalkeeping by Grosics, and Mortensen scored for England on 38 minutes.
 England had the better of the last minutes of the half, but the half time scoreline of 4–2 to Hungary was a fair reflection of the overall superiority of the visiting side.

-Second half

 The second half continued in the same vein; Hungary the better team technically and tactically, with the English team constantly drawn out of position.
 Bozsik scored in the 52nd minute to make it 5–2; Hidegkuti completed his hat-trick with a volley on 55 minutes to make it 6–2.
 On an England attack, Robb was fouled by Grosics; Ramsey scored from the penalty spot.
 The rest of the game was end-to-end, but Hungary defended well and England had no clear chances.
 The final score was 6–3; Hungary had 35 shots on goal to England's five and their final goal, a Hidegkuti volley, followed a ten-pass sequence.